 - Better articulation of design value internally

-- Reduced dependency on tools for direction
+- Reduced dependency on tools for strategic direction

-- Stronger collaboration across functions.
+- Stronger collaboration across functions and delivery teams

-Enquire about DlaaSThe Program built to help participants understand how design works in real-world environments, how decisions are made, how to communicate their thinking, and where human judgement must lead, especially in an AI-accelerated environment.
+Engage with UsThe Program built to help participants understand how design works in real-world environments, how decisions are made, how to communicate their thinking, and where human judgement must lead, especially in an AI-accelerated environment.

 The world we are in today